Moving home

 Mutual Exchange

-We strongly recommend tenants consider MUTUAL EXCHANGE as the quickest way to get a move.
-Mutual exchange means that you can apply to "swap" properties with someone who lives in a Co-op Homes property, a housing co-op, another housing association or local authority home as long as your tenancy agreement permits this and certain other conditions are met.
+The easiest and most common way to get a move is through a MUTUAL EXCHANGE which is when you swap homes with another social housing tenant.
+It can be a Co-op Homes property, another housing association or local authority home as long as your tenancy agreement permits this and certain other conditions are met.

 Residents interested in exchanging are strongly encouraged to visit the property they are considering swapping with to view it themselves in person.
 You should note that exchanging with a tenant from a different landlord can have implications on your tenure type, rent, affordability, and rights as a tenant.
 Please check with your Housing Provider to discuss any potential differences and their implications before you initiate a swap.

 To exchange, each resident must obtain written permission from their respective landlords before any exchange can take place.
-Co-Op Homes has the right to refuse an exchange* and has a legal requirement to make a decision within 42 days of receiving the completed application form.
+Co-Op Homes has the right to refuse an exchange.

 • Rent arrears